AnneTrue/libConglomerate/README.md

   * Enter/Exit Key: Recommended B. To enter or exit a building quickly.
 Does not work to enter with a closed door if you have certain skills that bypass doors through separate means (stepping of the corner).
   * Recapture Key: Recommended L. For retrieving captured standards before pets maul you.
 Use with the recapture default module.
   * Power Repair/Remove Key: Recommended J. For cutting/restoring power to a tile.
+  * Recipe Pane: Recommended R. Opens the Recipe pane in the multi-function pane.
+  * Pet Pane: Recommended T. Opens the Pet pane in the multi-function pane.

 * Inventory Tweaks
   * Does nothing unless options are selected.
 Improves the inventory pane to be less cluttered.